 - Cut the wrap in half and enjoy, or refrigerate and eat with in 4-6 hours.

 And just one final note, to keep this wrap Whole30, be sure that the bacon you choose is compliant.
 This means without additives and sugar.
-I used to think this didn’t exist without making a special order, but you can actually find bacon these days without sugar in it fairly easily.Print
+I used to think this didn’t exist without making a special order.
+But you can actually find bacon these days without sugar in it fairly easily at health food stores.Print

 Everyone’s favorite combo with avocado and ranch added in as well!